blog

 How To Care for Orchids After Flowering

-When your orchid plant flowers, it usually stays in bloom for about six to 10 weeks.
+Orchid plants usually stay in bloom for about six to 10 weeks.
 And when this flowering period is over or when the flowers have fallen off the stalk, you would want to snip off this flower spike that appeared near the base of your plant.
 Doing this will help the plant redirect its energies towards root development.
-This, in turn, will make the plant healthier and will even increase the chances of it producing new bloom spikes.
+This, in turn, will make the plant healthier and even increase the chances of producing new bloom spikes.

-If you want to find out exactly where to cut your orchid’s flower spike after it has finished blooming, start by downloading my free cheat sheet to see where to cut the orchid flower spike after blooms have faded to trigger re-blooming.
-Click here, for the cheat sheet.
+If you want to find exactly where to cut your orchid’s flower spike after it has bloomed, start by downloading my free cheat sheet to see where to cut the orchid flower spike after blooms have faded to trigger re-blooming.
+Click here for the cheat sheet.
 It’ll be super helpful.

 Generally, nothing has changed with post-bloom orchid plant care, but it relies on sterility in order to keep disease contagions at bay.